 Whether you are going through a divorce, involved in a paternity action, or need to change or enforce an existing parenting plan, you want to do what is best for your child.
 However, you may find that everyone involved has a different idea about what outcome is truly in your child's best interest.
 As a parent, your natural response is to fight.

-At Weinman & Associates in Austin, we understand that response.
+At Weinman & Associates, P.C. in Austin, we understand that response.
 Our founding attorney, Daryl Weinman, is not only a child of divorce, but has gone through a divorce as well.
 As a mother and a stepmother, she knows the joys and anxieties of raising children.

 Our family law firm will help you remain focused on the best interests of your child.
 The truth is, fights are best avoided.
 In most cases, doing what is best for the child means negotiating or mediating an agreement with the other parent.
 However, when necessary, we are prepared to litigate to protect your rights and achieve your goals.